Selenium-mc/selenium-website/README.md

-# `Selenium` Hompage
+# Selenium Home page

+Hello :wave:!

-We are a group of friends who like to make random things togoether, we have no theme, as long as its a cool project we put it here
+We are a group of friends who enjoy making random things together.
+We have no specific theme, but as long as it's a cool project we'll put it in here.